scalameta/coc-metals/CONTRIBUTING.md

 👍🎉 First off, thanks for taking the time to contribute! 🎉👍

-The issue you are trying to fix or the feature you are trying to impliment may actually be part of [Metals](https://github.com/scalameta/metals) or even [coc.nvim](https://github.com/neoclide/coc.nvim) so it's always best to double check if you're not sure.
+The issue you are trying to fix or the feature you are trying to implement may actually be part of [Metals](https://github.com/scalameta/metals) or even [coc.nvim](https://github.com/neoclide/coc.nvim) so it's always best to double check if you're not sure.